-Vitali Klitschko Movie Rating: / five
+Vitali Klitschko Video clip Rating: 5 / five

 Legendary Ukrainian Heavyweight boxer and World Boxing Council or the WBC Heavyweight Championship holder Vitali Klitschko has not put his title on the line in the last fifteen months and having become the face of the political movement of the opposition in his country, has vacated his title.

 And the WBC has paid tribute to his contributions to the sport over the years by appointing him the ‘champion emeritus’ meaning if ever he decided to return to the ring and have a fight again, he would immediately be granted a shot at the title.
 But from the looks of things, it doesn’t seem it will ever happen and Klitschko is finished with boxing for good.

 The older of the two Klitschko brothers stated that he wanted to thank the WBC as well as its president Don Jose Suleiman for the support he has lend them in the fight for democracy in his country.
 Vitali Klitschko stated that it had always been an honor for him to fight for the WBC and he held the WBC Heavyweight Championship with pride.

 He mentioned that the theoretical possibility that the WBC has given him to return to the boxing ring is something that he cannot imagine at the current state.